LaurentiuCristofor/Proteus/README.md

 #### INFORMATION commands

+These commands report information about the content of a file.

 * C - (C)ount lines
 * AL - (A)nalyze (L)ines
 * ACV - (A)nalyze (C)olumn (V)alues

 #### ORDERING commands

+These commands change the order of the lines of a file.

 * I - (I)nvert file
 * S - (S)ort file